Kym McKoy, LPCA

 Clients I’m Passionate About Working with

 I am passionate about serving the Black community as a Trauma Therapist.
-I work with members of the African American community who has faced a stressful and traumatic experience(s).
+I work with members of the African American community who has faced stressful and traumatic experience(s).
 Black people who are looking to Heal traumatic experiences and reach their highest potential.
 I Admire and find the people I serve Courageous as they choose to break unhealthy generational patterns.

 Common traumatic experiences that I work with are:

-- Women impacted by Domestic Violence
+- Women Impacted by Domestic Violence

 - Emotional Neglect/ Abandonment